khodges51/MsPacMan_Controller/README.md

 the /savedGenomes folder a .txt file called 'experimentLog.txt' is created at the start of each new evolution.
 The top lines describe the experiment, subsequent lines list the champion scores each generation.

-TestChampA and TestChampB are two saved genome files.
-Using my program these files can be used to run a simulation, or to evaluate the champions over multiple games.
-As their name suggests, TestChampA is an A type (original) controller and TestChampB is a B type (biased) controller.
-These genomes are two of the best performing networks produced

-The program was created on windows 7 64-bit using then Eclipse IDE.
-The program was tested on windows 7 and Linux ubuntu 14.X with the latest version of Java 8 installed.